epogrebnyak/justpath/README.md

 ## Workflow

-Note that neither `justpath` nor any child process cannot modify your shell `PATH`, you can just view it.
+Note that neither `justpath` nor any child process cannot modify your shell `PATH` directly, you can just view it.

-With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent directory), and later use this new string to set `PATH` in your shell startup script or with an environment manager.
+With `justpath` you can get a modified version of `PATH` (e.g. by excluding non-existent directory).
+Later you can use this new string to set `PATH` in your shell startup script or with an environment manager.

 ## Try quickly